 Guide to Buying Your First Digital Camera or DSLR

-For the majority of the camera buying public, there are just 2 main categories that we fall into when starting out or upgrading our equipment in digital photography, the “Absolute Beginner” or the “Amateur” (or serious amateur also sometimes labelled as the semi pro).
+For the majority of the camera buying public, there are just 2 main categories that we fall into.
+When starting out or upgrading our equipment in digital photography, you have the:

-Starting with the Beginner, or someone getting started in photography altogether (not just digital), the choice when buying a digital camera nowadays is quite overwhelming!
+Starting with the beginner, or someone getting started in photography altogether (not just digital).
+The choice for a novice when buying a digital camera nowadays is quite overwhelming!

-So where do you start, and how do you make the choice for buying a digital camera either for yourself or as a gift for someone else?
+So where do you start?
+How do you make the choice for buying a digital camera either for yourself or as a gift for someone else?
 It is really quite simple and there are 3 criteria you should look into:

-- Price – You should have a budget in mind of how much money you want to spend.
+You should have a budget in mind of how much money you want to spend.
 My advice is to get the best camera and memory you can afford for your budget, and worry about extras later!
-Don’t be cheap because if you want reasonably good quality prints, you will find that by spending too littleon a cheap camera, you may waste paper, printer ink and/or good money at your local processing lab.
+Don’t be cheap because if you want reasonably good quality prints, you will find that by spending too little on a cheap camera, you may waste paper, printer ink and/or good money at your local processing lab.
 If you get a good make and model of digital camera now it should outlast a “cheapie” 4 or 5 times.

 Please DO NOT be swayed into buying a digital camera that has all these “Non-Photographic” features, gadgets and gizmos.
 Any unnecessary features that are added means that some quality has been sacrificed in other areas.
-Buy a camerato be a camera, and nothing else (except video).
-I would also suggest buying one of the top brands such as Sony, Canon, Nikon, Olympus etc., even though they may cost a little more the difference in quality is well worth it.
+Buy a camera to be a camera, and nothing else (except video).
+I would also suggest buying one of the top brands such as Sony, Canon, Nikon, Fuji, Panasonic, Olympus etc., even though they may cost a little more the difference in quality is well worth it.

 Basically, I would suggest that you write down exactly what you want and need from your camera, go to a reputable dealer either online or on the high street and buy a good branded camera that has what you need for your requirements and budget.
 Don’t be swayed by the salesperson into buying more gear than you need.
 Read online reviews that come from people who have actually bought and used the camera.

 My recommendation?
-I would take a serious look at B and H Stores in New York, no matter where you live.
-I have bought a lot of high end camera gear from them in the past and have had no problems other than spending more than I should.
-Their store is amazing…like the Harrods of the camera world but with excellent prices, service and value!
+I would take a serious look at Amazon or B and H Stores in New York, no matter where you live.
+I have bought a lot of high end camera gear from them both in the past and have had no problems other than spending more than I should.
+Their store are amazing, especially B and H. It's like the Harrods of the camera world but with excellent prices, service and value!

 Now for the Amateur or Semi Pro.
-When you start to look at all the Semi professional digital SLR’s or Advanced digital compact cameras on the market, the choice when buying a digital camera is a little less but no less confusing.
-I would give the same advice here as in the previous section, think about what you will need the camera for, and how you think you may want to progress in this hobby, and of course, your budget.
+When you start to look at all the semi professional digital SLR’s or advanced digital compact cameras on the market, the choice when buying a digital camera is a little less but not much less confusing.
+I would give the same advice here as in the previous section.
+Think about what you will need the camera for, and how you think you may want to progress in this hobby.
+And of course, your budget.

-The “prosumer” advanced digital compact cameras available nowadays are steadily catching up with the quality of the DSLR’s, although in my opinion, they can never catch them because as they get better, so do the DSLR’s.
-Plus, all the time they keep tiny sensors in these cameras, they will never match the DSLR for quality.
+The “prosumer” advanced digital compact cameras available nowadays are steadily catching up with the quality of the DSLR’s.
+However, in my opinion, they can never catch them.
+This is because as they get better, so do the DSLR’s.
+Plus, all the time they keep tiny sensors in these cameras, they will never match the DSLR for image quality.

-The optical zooms are fantastic and the sensors, although smaller than the DSLR, are very powerful and produce some stunning images, some even have “built-in” image stabilisers …nice!
+The optical zooms are fantastic and the sensors, although smaller than the DSLR, are very powerful.
+They produce some stunning images and some now have “built-in” image stabilisers.
+Nice!

 Once you have your advanced digital compact camera, don’t be swayed by all the latest upgrades, updates or releases.
-Just get to know what you have now, learn how to use it well and learn the actual photography side of photography, and not the technical side.
+Just get to know what you have now.
+Learn how to use it well, learn the actual photography side of photography and not the technical side.

-The Semi Professional Digital SLR’s, such as the Canon EOS70D, EOS Rebel T3i or Nikon D90 and D5300’s, are fantastic things in photography.
-Many of the “die-hard” professional film photographers are seeing the changes and finally going digital.
-Many aspects of film are still widely used and may be for some time, as with large format film photography the detail is the finest I have seen (in 2011.
-In 2020, who knows?).
+The semi professional digital SLR’s, are fantastic things in photography.
+Many of the “die-hard” professional film photographers saw the benefits years ago and finally went digital.
+Many aspects of film are still widely used and may be for some time though.

-However, this latest batch of Digital SLR’s have now reached the point where, in my opinion, they match or out perform 35mm film.
+However, many Digital SLR’s have now reached the point where, in my opinion, they match or outperform 35mm or even medium format film.
 There has never been a better or more affordable way to get stuck into digital photography!

 The BIGGEST thing to consider when buying a digital camera or your new DSLR kit, is to choose your brand loyalty.

-Take a look at Canon, Nikon, Olympus, Konica-Minolta and Kodak etc., and then make your choice?
-Because as you progress and become more serious and enthusiastic, you will no doubt want to add more lenses to your kit.
+Take a look at Canon, Nikon, Olympus, Konica-Minolta and Kodak etc and then make your choice?
+The reason being, as you progress and become more serious and enthusiastic, you will no doubt want to add more lenses to your kit.
 Zooms, Telephoto, Wide angle, Macro, Standard…there is a huge choice.

 The quality is outstanding and is my most used lens.
-A decent lens should, with care, last you a lifetime and I have now had this lens for 7 years.
+A decent lens should, with care, last you a lifetime and I have now had this lens for over a decade.
 There is only a certain level of quality of its glass that you can obtain with optics so remember this when you are buying a digital camera.

-Photography is all about “learning” and enjoyment, don’t be intimidated by all the technological jargon when buying a digital camera.
-As long as your camera has the features that you need, the quality to match and you can build a nice set of lenses over time, who cares if the latest release has 0.1% better white balance control, or flashing lights, face recognition, smile detection, swively screens and so on?
+Photography is all about “learning how to take better photos” and enjoyment doing it.
+Don’t be intimidated by all the technological jargon when buying a digital camera.
+As long as your camera has the features that you need, the quality to match and you can build a nice set of lenses over time, stick with it.

-If you are new to these fantastic Digital SLR’s, I have built a section on this website that explains all the bits and buttons…
+If you are new to Digital SLR’s, I have built a section on this website that explains all the bits and buttons…

 All the best and enjoy yourselves!